 Sesame Seed Restaurant: Decades Of Delicious Food

-Long before “farm-to-table” was a catch phrase, Dimitri Chaber and staff were using local, sustainable foods to create the cuisine that has had customers flocking to the Sesame Seed Restaurant on West Wooster Street in Danbury for 42 years.
+Long before “farm-to-table” was a catch phrase, Dimitri Chaber and staff were using local, sustainable foods to create the cuisine that has had customers flocking to the Sesame Seed Restaurant on West Wooster Street in Danbury for more than 40 years.